bnavetta/desk/README.md

 # Desktop Environment Support Kit

 Desk is a set of utilities for doing desktop environment-like things with lightweight window managers.
-So far it only has one.
+So far it has two, a screen locker helper and an exit screen.

 ## `desk-locker`